statisticsnorway/dapla-dev/content/en/docs/data-conversion/converter-apps/converter-app-config.md

 The above will apply the `fpe-fnr` function on all properties with a "document path" that ends with `folkeregisteridentifikator` or `foedselsEllerDNummer`.
 The `fpe-fnr` takes one argument (the pseudonymization secret named `secret1`).

+{{% alert title="Gotcha" color="warning" %}}
+Note that the pattern matches the names of *Target* fields (avro schema).
+This is not necessarily the same as the source field names of a data source.
+E.g. if converting a CSV source, the column names might be different in the resulting avro file due to avro field name restrictions.
+{{% /alert %}}

 ### app-config

 Implementation specific configuration for the converter app.
 Can be nested and grouped in many levels.
-Will be treated as a genric Map and deserialized by the app specific [RawdataConverterFactory](https://github.com/statisticsnorway/rawdata-converter-coredux/blob/master/src/main/java/no/ssb/rawdata/converter/core/convert/RawdataConverterFactory.java).
+Will be treated as a generic Map and deserialized by the app specific [RawdataConverterFactory](https://github.com/statisticsnorway/rawdata-converter-coredux/blob/master/src/main/java/no/ssb/rawdata/converter/core/convert/RawdataConverterFactory.java).

 Could hold stuff like schema names, versions, etc...